Ectrian/discord-epgp-bot/README.md

 * **How can I undo an EPGP modification?**

 Use `!epgp.undo` (explained above).
 You could also repeat the command, but with a negative value (`!epgp.undo` is preferred, though, since it leads to a cleaner log).

+* **How to build this and run it on a server?**

+`mvn compile && mvn assembly:single && java -cp "vendor\JDA.jar;target\epgp-discord-bot-0.0.1-jar-with-dependencies.jar" com.epgpbot.transport.discord.DiscordBotLauncher path/to/config.json`